-NEW - Updated arrangements for Authorised Traders from 1 April 2021
+LATEST - Update on arrangements for Authorised Traders

-The UK Government has announced the continuation of the Scheme for Authorised Movements to Northern Ireland (STAMNI) arrangements for Authorised Traders beyond 31 March 2021.
-The STAMNI arrangements will continue to be in place until at least 1 October 2021.
+The UK Government previously announced the continuation of the Scheme for Authorised Movements to Northern Ireland (STAMNI) arrangements for Authorised Traders beyond 31 March 2021.
+Following the UK Government announcement on 6 September, the STAMNI arrangements will continue to be in place until further notice.

 New Guidance For Authorised Traders